-The aggregate remuneration of the board of managers and employees of the Company and any wholly owned subsidiaries is expected to amount to approximately £1.81 million per annum, increasing to approximately £2.10 million per annum in 2014 due to the expected appointment of new employees and indexation of remuneration.
-In each case this includes any fixed and long and short-term performance related remuneration at their targeted levels which may become payable in accordance with the provisions detailed in Part 5.
+The aggregate remuneration of the board of managers and employees of BBGI Management HoldCo and any wholly owned subsidiaries is expected to amount to approximately £1.80 million per annum (including any fixed and long and short-term performance related remuneration at their targeted levels which may become payable in accordance with the provisions detailed in Part 5).
+More details on the expenses of BBGI Management HoldCo and other members of the Group are set out in Part 9 of this Prospectus.